sujit510/namaste-react/README.md

 - Parcel is a zero config bundler!
 - Transitive dependecies: It is a feature the package manager takes care of where it installs the dependencies and the packages these dependencies are in turn dependent on. i.e. it takes care of dependency tree
 - You can add browserslist to package.json which is a string array and can accept string values like:
 "last 2 versions" (to support 70% of browsers) or "last 2 Chrome versions" (only last 2 chrome versions - NOT RECOMMENDED).
+This list ensures the app works for the provided list of browsers while it may not support few features on other browsers.